 Kiwanis Terrific Kids Awards

-We have awarded two more sets of Kiwanis Terrific Kids awards since we returned from fall break.
+We’re catching up on reporting on our Kiwanis Terrific Kids for December and January.
 Terrific Kids is a weekly award with one student from each grade K-3 earning a certificate and prizes sponsored by the Fountain Hills Noon Kiwanis Club.
 TERRIFIC stands for Thoughtful, Enthusiastic, Respectful, Responsible, Inclusive, Friendly, Inquisitive, and Capable.
 Congratulations to the following Terrific Kids:

-We care about our MMES A+ Falcon Family and Community!
+We love our MMES A+ Falcon Family and Community!